comp426-2022-spring/a99-fulu/README.md

 Our final project is a mental health tracking app where you can create and keep track of goals you want to accomplish.
 Users will be able to create an account with a username, email and password which will be entered into our login database.
 After creating an account the user is automatically sent to create a list of their goals where they are able to delete, edit and check off any item on the list.
 As well as a settings button that directs them to their account page where they can see their information and delete their account if desired.

-Links to documentation: `/docs/Endpoints.md` - List and description of all API endpoints created
+Links to documentation:
+-`/docs/Endpoints.md` - List and description of all API endpoints created -`/docs/planning.md` - Meeting dates and planning notes for the app

 ## How to Use